SAP/fundamental/docs/pages/components/image.md

 # Placeholders

 Some of the images element can be empty at some point so you can use our helpers classes to display a placeholder instead.
-We defined two main placeholders, `tn-image--profile` used when displaying user avatars; `tn-image--product` for products, services, etc.
+We defined two main placeholders, `fd-image--profile` used when displaying user avatars; `fd-image--product` for products, services, etc.

 The placeholders can be combined also with the sizes and shapes helpers as well.

 {% capture placeholders %}
-<span class="tn-image tn-image--xl tn-image--rounded tn-image--product" aria-label="Product"></span>
+<span class="fd-image fd-image--xl fd-image--rounded fd-image--product" aria-label="Product"></span>
-<span class="tn-image tn-image--xxl tn-image--rounded tn-image--product" aria-label="Product"></span>
+<span class="fd-image fd-image--xxl fd-image--rounded fd-image--product" aria-label="Product"></span>
-<span class="tn-image tn-image--xl tn-image--circle tn-image--profile" aria-label="John Smith"></span>
+<span class="fd-image fd-image--xl fd-image--circle fd-image--profile" aria-label="John Smith"></span>
-<span class="tn-image tn-image--xxl tn-image--circle tn-image--profile" aria-label="John Smith"></span>
+<span class="fd-image fd-image--xxl fd-image--circle fd-image--profile" aria-label="John Smith"></span>
 {% endcapture %}

 {% include display-component.html component=placeholders %}